-45.(1) Despite any other provision of this Act, but subject to Chapter 3 of this Part, the information officer of a governmental body must grant a request for access to a record contemplated in section 30(1), 31(1), 32(1), 34(a), 35(1) (c)(ii), (iii) or (vi) or (d) or 36 if-
+44. (1) Despite any other provision of this Act, but subject to Chapter 3 of this Part, the information officer of a governmental body must grant a request for access to a record contemplated in section 29(1), 30(2), 31(1), 33(a), 34(1)(c)(ii), (iii) or (vi) or (d) or 35 if-

-- (a) disclosure of the record would reveal evidence of substantial- - (i) abuse of authority, illegality or neglect in the performance of the duties of an official of a governmental body,
+- (a) disclosure of the record would reveal evidence of substantial- - (i) abuse of authority, illegality or neglect in the exercise of a power or performance of a duty of an official of a governmental body; - (ii) injustice to a person, including a deceased individual; - (iii) danger to the environment or the health or safety of an individual or the public; or - 30

-- (ii) injustice to an individual, including a deceased individual; - (iii) danger to the environment or the health or safety of an individual or the public; or - (iv) unauthorised use of the funds or other assets of a governmental body; and - (b) giving due weight to the importance of open, accountable and participatory administration, the public interest in the disclosure of the record clearly outweighs the need for non-disclosure contemplated in the provision in question.
+(iv) unauthorised use of the funds or other assets of a governmental body; and (b) giving due weight to the importance of open, accountable and participatory administration, the public interest in the disclosure of the record clearly outweighs the need for non-disclosure contemplated in the provision concerned.

-(2) Despite any other provision of [his Act, but subject to Chapter 3 of this Part, the information officer of a governmental body must grant a request for access to a record contemplated in section 33(1) or (3), 34(b), 35(1)(a), (b), (c)(i), (iv) or (v), 37(l), 38(1) or 39(1) or (2), if giving due weight to the importance of open, accountable and participatory administration, the public interest in the disclosure the record clearly outweighs the need for non-disclosure contemplated in the provision in question.
+(2) Despite any other provision of this Act, but subject to Chapter 3 of this Part, the information officer of a governmental body must grant a request for access to a record contemplated in section 32(1) or (3), 33(b), 34(1)(a), (b), (c)(i), (iv) or (v), 36(1), 37(1), 38(1) or (2) or 39(1), if giving due weight to the importance of open, accountable and participatory administration, the public interest in the disclosure of the record clearly 40 outweighs the need for non-disclosure contemplated in the provision concerned.

-CHAPTER 3 THIRD PARTY INTERVENTION
+THIRD PARTY INTERVENTION